 Do You Need Drug and Alcohol Intervention?

 It may seem difficult to know when to hold a drug and alcohol intervention for a loved one, especially if the relationship is based on a codependent or enabler-addict dynamic.
 The first step is to determine whether or not an addiction is present.
-It is also wise to identify the severity of a substance abuse disorder prior to holding an intervention.
+It is also wise to be aware of the severity of a substance use disorder prior to holding an intervention.

-Addictions are the full-on mental, emotional or physical cravings which motivate the individual to use so often.
-What is most dangerous about many addictions is the way the mind is altered by using harmful substances and the often painful withdrawal symptoms the body and mind go through when the addict is sober.
+Addictions can cause very strong mental, emotional, and physical cravings, which often motivate the individual to continue using despite the consequences.
+One of many serious side-effects of substance use disorders is how the mind is altered by using harmful substances.
+Additionally, the discomfort caused by withdrawal symptoms can result in desperation by the addict to obtain more drugs or alcohol, resulting in potentially risky behavior.
 The following signs are all indications that a drug and alcohol intervention may be necessary.

 - Unclear financial difficulties